 In many cases, it is based on the luck of being one of the lucky ones whose applications were accepted by the organizing committee, in others the knowledge and experience to know the best time and way to make the application.
-For the millions of requests, in certain periods of time FIFA opens ticket application processes through its website.
+For the millions of requests, in certain periods FIFA opens ticket application processes through its website.
 The first so-called 'VISA Early Selling Phase' took place between 22 and 31 October 2019 for customers of VISA cards, the official sponsor of the World Cup.

 The second, called 'Sale by Order of Application', began on 14 November and will end on 21 December, a process in which everyone can participate with any card as a means of payment.
 From then on, the suspense and the expectation of being one of the winners of the draw of applicants begins.
 Subsequently, those who are accepted will receive their tickets electronically and these must be printed before going to the stadiums.

 According to FIFA, the tickets are divided into categories and phases of the World Cup, which establishes the price of the tickets.
 In Russia 2018, a Category 1 match in the Round of 16 costs around $240, while the final cost $1,100.
 If the budget doesn't fit, fans can consider volunteering.
 By Qatar 2022, some 265,000 people have signed up for the program, of which 12,000 signed up in just four hours.